MCSPenguin/CivCorp/Bylaws.rst

    meetings at any time.
 The person who calls a meeting must specify an agenda.
    Stockholders can only vote on items on the meeting's agenda.

 #.
-Stockholders must be notified at least 1#.days before, and no more than 30
+Stockholders must be notified at least 10 days before, and no more than 30
    days before, any stockholder meeting.

 #.
 Meetings have quorum if any stockholders are present.